Integrated and Applied Sciences, Ph.D.

 Non-Course Requirements

-Assuming successful completion of oral and written comprehensive exams, students should complete the Ph.D. program in approximately four years.
+Assuming successful completion of oral and written comprehensive exams, students typically complete the Ph.D. program in four years.
 Students entering the program with an appropriate M.S. degree may complete the program in less time, again assuming successful completion of oral and written comprehensive exams.

 Continuation Standards